ctberthiaume/docker-samba/README.md

 Ports 137-139 and 445 should be exposed.

 ### Examples
-Assuming an image has been created called samba.
+Examples assume an image has been created called samba.

 Using a bind mount

 `docker run -itd -p 137-139:137-139 -p 445:445 -v $(pwd):/data samba`

 Using a named volume

 `docker run -itd -p 137-139:137-139 -p 445:445 -v samba-storage:/data samba`

 Using custom user, password, and share names

 ```
 docker run -itd -p 137-139:137-139 -p 445:445 \
     -e SAMBA_USER=picard \